Slevinski/swserver/tools/output/Example.md

             + Parameters

-                + puddle: sgn4 (string) - puddle code for collections or ISO 639-3 code for public ditionary.
+                + puddle: sgn4 (string) - puddle code for collections or ISO 639-3 code for public dictionary.
                 + query: Q (string) - Formal SignWriting query string.
                 + offset: 100 (optional, number) - offset for results array.
                 + limit: 100 (optional, number) - limit the number of results.
 0 for no limit, default of 100.